 \subsection{Related work and objectives}

-Since the introduction of the stepped-wedge design by \cite{Hussey2007DesignTrials}, there have been numerous methodological proposals for statistical estimation and inference of parameters of interest.
-The overwhelming majority of the methods are based on mixed-models \citep{li2021mixed}, where certain (semi)parametric assumptions are made on the data-generating mechanism.
-The parameter(s) of interest then typically become the parameters corresponding to the model-based coefficients.
-This is an attractive approach when there is no informative cluster size \citep{fang2025model}, as the treatment effect coefficients (at least in the linear mixed model case) can be interpreted as the average treatment effect estimand \citep{Wang2024}, and the resulting procedures are typically efficient due to accounting for the intracluster correlation structures.
-However, a recognized limitation of the mixed model-based approaches is that they may not be well-suited for heterogeneous and informative cluster-size situation.
-Specifically, \cite{Kahan2024} and \cite{Lee2025} have pointed out that some of the mixed model-based approaches may perform poorly when the cluster size is both heterogeneous and informative of the treatment effect.
-In extensive simulation studies, \cite{fang2025model} have shown that the mixed-model treatment effect coefficients are often biased for the potential outcomes estimands when the cluster-period sizes are informative in stepped-wedge designs, and have recommended a model-robust standardization procedure to correctly target the causal estimands.
+Since the introduction of the stepped-wedge design, there have been numerous methodological proposals for statistical analysis.
+The overwhelming majority of the methods are based on mixed-models \citep{li2021mixed}, where the parameters of interest typically become the model-based coefficients.
+This is an attractive approach when there is no informative cluster size \citep{fang2025model}, as the treatment effect coefficients (at least in the linear mixed model case) can be interpreted as the average treatment effect estimand \citep{Wang2024}.
+However, a recognized limitation of the mixed model-based approaches is that they may not be well-suited for informative cluster-size situations.
+Specifically, \citet{Kahan2024} and \citet{lee2025estimated} have pointed out that some of the mixed model-based approaches may perform poorly when the cluster size is informative of the treatment effect.
+In extensive simulation studies, \citet{fang2025model} have also shown that the mixed-model treatment effect coefficients are often biased for the potential outcomes estimands when the cluster-period sizes are informative in stepped-wedge designs, and have recommended a model-robust standardization procedure to correctly target the causal estimands.